Results of IELTS

 How Can You See Your IELTS Results

 The IELTS (International English Language Testing System) is a standardized test that is designed to evaluate a test taker's ability and proficiency in the English language.
-People who aspire to live, study, work or migrate to an English speaking country are required to take the IELTS test and prove competencies in English through the achievement of the required score.
+People who aspire to live, study, work or migrate to an English speaking country are required to take this test and prove competencies in English through the achievement of the required score.
 The test has four parts of Reading, Writing, Speaking and Listening.
-Each and every part of the test plays a crucial role towards your IELTS results.
+Each and every part of the test plays a crucial role towards your results.
 You should ensure thorough preparedness in all parts of the test if you wish to achieve a high score.
-Each test taker receives one copy of the IELTS results which he should keep safe and secure.
-All necessary information about the IELTS results is available on the official website at http://www.ielts.org/test_takers_information/getting_my_results.aspx.
-You will find explanations below that will help you understand how you can see your IELTS results and what information it would convey.
+Each test taker receives one copy of the results which he should keep safe and secure.
+All necessary information about the result is available on the official website at http://www.ielts.org/test_takers_information/getting_my_results.aspx.
+You will find explanations below that will help you understand how you can see your result and what information it would convey.

 - How You Are Allotted Scores